polotto/awesome-captain-definition/README.md

 Some captain-definition files for the CaptainDuckDuck (https://captainduckduck.com/) that can be useful to other developers.

 ## Organization
-Each application has your own folder with the captain-defition file, other test files and the instruction are in the README.md.
+Each application has your own folder with: captain-defition file and some test files.
+The instructions are in the README.md.

 ## Applications
 * [Api Umbrella](api-umbrella/)  - Open Source API Management.
 Project offical [website](https://apiumbrella.io/) ;